Skip to content

 90 x 90cm

-acrylic & paint stick on linen
+acrylic & paint stick on canvas

 The Sea Got into This